cDreyer00/unity-builder/README.md

     - Rename the "template.env" file to ".env".

 4. Now you can see if the server is working by opening the terminal in this folder and typing: `npm run start`.

+These steps are to run the server locally.
+To host the server on the web keep tracking the on next

+# Host on the web

+1. Open the terminal and type:

+        `npm install -g localtunnel`

+2. In the terminal at the server folder, run:

+    - change the port value to be the same as you set on the ".env" file

+            `lt --port 3000`

+This will provide a url that will redirect the web requests to the server running locally.